2.9 Z Transform

 - f 2.

-- find the poles and expand in partial fractions as discussed in Section A.10,
+- find the poles and expand in partial fractions as discussed in Section A.8, paying attention to start with a strictly proper rational function17 or use long division until getting one,

 - f 3.